johnbywater/dddeu2019/transcript/TRANSCRIPT.md

 EPISODES describes a method of software development.
 In this pattern language, everything is an event.
 The really remarkable fact about this text, the reason I included it in this talk, is the close resemblance to what Whitehead said about events.
 In particular, the four stages of an event, and the notion of becoming, are quite visible here.

 > We are particularly interested in the sequence of mental states that lead to important decisions.
 We call the sequence an episode.
 An episode builds toward a climax where the decision is made.
 Before the decision, we find facts, share opinions, build concentration and generally prepare for an event that cannot be known in advance.
 After the climax, the decision is known, but the episode continues.
 In the tail of an episode we act on our decision, promulgate it, follow it through to its consequences.
 We also leave a trace of the episode behind in its products.
-It is from this trace that we must often pick up the pieces of thought in some future episode.
+It is from this trace that we must often pick up the pieces of thought in some future episode.  — Ward Cunningham, 1995

 To what degree do other software development approaches apprehend that everything is an event?
 I’m not saying nothing can work unless propositions are expressed in terms of events.